 Tips to reduce the mess

 - Serve finger foods whenever possible.
-Pancakes, oats fingers, fruits are easy finger foods to offer baby.
-Also reduces the quantity of messes to clean later.
+Pancakes, oats fingers, fruits are easy finger foods to offer a baby.
+Also reduces the number of messes to clean later.

 - Lay a splash mat or newspapers on the floor.
 This catches most of the messes and reduces half the workload.

 - Keep a spray bottle with natural cleaner or water at hand.
 Helps to wipe down the high chair easily.

 - Use highchair and booster seats that are made of easy to clean materials.
 I highly recommend, Chicco Pocket Lunch Highchair especially because it has a large tray that helps limit the messes to the table and Fisher-Price Quick Clean N’ Go Booster because it is made of easy to clean materials, lightweight and comes with a travel-friendly strap.

 - Use bowls and plates with a suction base to minimize messes.
 Those who follow me on Instagram know how much I love my Avanchy bowl and plate set.
 This set is made of bamboo wood and comes with a silicone suction base.
 A boon for baby led weaning families.

 - A new product I love is the AZ Tuckerbox bib and burp cloth set.
 The bibs help catch any messes my toddler makes when he eats.
 They come in stylish patterns and colors.
 I find them great to use especially when we travel outside, as they look like a part of his outfit and not like I put him in some sort of contraption and help with keeping his outfit clean.